Ultimate Direction Ultra Jacket V2 Review

 One big thing we missed in this jacket was pockets, and subsequently, the ability to pack into one.
-We'll talk about the lack of pockets more below, but the inability to pack into itself does limit the Ultra Jacket's use in iffy weather or without a pack or running vest.
+We'll talk about the lack of pockets more below, but the inability to pack into itself does limit the use of the Ultra in iffy weather or without a pack or running vest.

 The main features of the Ultra are related to weather protection, though it has a few other great qualities as well.
-We discussed all the great weather-resistant features above, but to reiterate, we loved the hand covers, cinched waist, and sturdy hood of this jacket.
-Many of the jackets in this review don't have a hood, probably because they can so easily blow off during running, but not this one.
+We discussed all the great weather-resistant features above, but to reiterate, we love the hand covers, cinched waist, and sturdy hood.
+Many of the jackets in this review don't have a hood to save on weight, but not this one.
 The hood on the Ultra can be cinched down in the front and back and features a sturdy brim to keep the water out of your eyes.
 We love it.
 The hand covers, as well, are an excellent feature.
-While we were skeptical at first, we learned to love this dorky feature, which keeps our hands protected from the insane winds of Patagonia.
+While we were skeptical at first, we learned to love this dorky feature, which kept our hands protected from the insane winds of Patagonia.

 Another decent feature of the Ultra Jacket is the amount of reflectivity.
 There is one reflective logo on the front, a large logo on the arm, but sadly nothing on the back.
 Visibility on the back is more important than the front, and we would have liked to see more reflective logos here.
 Compared to many of its ultra-reflective competitors, the Ultra has some room for improvement.
 Finally, there are no pockets on this jacket, so forget about bringing a phone unless you have a backpack or vest.
 This also means that there's no way to fold the Ultra into itself for easy transport.

-With a whopping price tag, the Ultra Jacket V2 is tied for the most expensive jacket in this review.
-While the weather protection is great, it's hard for us to justify such an expensive jacket, especially when our Best Buy Award winner, the Brooks LSD is half the price.
+With a whopping price tag, the Ultra Jacket V2 is one of the more expensive jackets in this review.
+While the weather protection is great, it's hard to justify the price tag, especially when our Best Buy Award winner is less than half the price.
 We would be a bit more willing to shell out for this product if it was more comfortable and had more visibility and pockets.